 Technically this is an international airline because they have flights from Las Vegas and Houston, but you have to go through Monterrey, which is not going to be the first choice for many vacationers, especially if they don’t speak Spanish well.

 This unfortunately named airline is not stuck to the ground.
-It reaches 25 destinations from coast to coast across Mexico with its 50-seat jets.
+It reaches 26 destinations from coast to coast across Mexico with its 50-seat jets.
 From its hub in Queretaro (near San Miguel de Allende) it originally flew to beach destinations and still does.
-But now it flies from Mazatlan to Huatulco to Merida.
-They’ve been trimming the cities a bit though: they no longer fly to the Baja Peninsula.
+But now it also flies to Merida, Oaxaca, Guadalajara, and many other inland vacation places.
+You can sort of get to the USA with TAR: they fly to Tijuana where it’s a short hop to San Diego.

-The website is only in Spanish and you won’t find these flights on Kayak, but get a fluent friend or pop into a Mexican travel agency to sort it out.
+The website is now in English as of this year.
+You won’t find these flights on Kayak, so you’ll have to pull it up when you’re searching for flights within Mexico.
 If you do you might connect between two cities you didn’t know had air connections or get a deal like I found for $50 one-way between Guadalajara and Mazatlan.
-Flights are domestic only for now.
 You can check one bag and bring a carry-on with no charge.

 This upstart airline based on Los Cabos flies planes as small as 13 passengers up to Embraer jets with 3 seats across.
 As you’d expect, they’ve got Baja covered, but they also fly to San Diego and across the country to Palenque, Cancun, and Guanajuato (my home–yea!).
 Just understand the long hauls may require a few stops.
 You’re allowed one checked bag and a small carry-on, but must pay for anything to eat or drink.

 If you’re wanting to get from Oaxaca City to somewhere else in that region, Aerotucan has monopolistic prices but could save a day or two of your life that you would have otherwise spent on a bus.
-This airlines flies between there and Puerto Escondido, Huatulco, and in theory the capital of Chiapas (I couldn’t find that available for purchase).
-Somewhere in Quintana Roo is “coming soon” says the website–which is only in Spanish.
+This airline flies between there and the coastal Mexican destinations of Puerto Escondido and Huatulco.
+It used to say that the capital of Chiapas and somewhere in Quintana Roo were “coming soon,” but now there’s just a blank photo you can’t click on.
+The website is only in Spanish.
 You can check a bag up to 15 kilos of weight.
+These are small planes…